-Traditional guacamole doesn’t need other ingredients than great Avocados (ideally Hass), onion, garlic, tomatoes, cilantro, lime, a jalapeno pepper, and salt.
-Peel, chop, and mix everything and is ready in minutes!
+Authentic Guacamole recipes don't need any other ingredients than great Avocados (ideally Hass), onion, garlic, tomatoes, cilantro, lime juice, a jalapeno pepper, and salt.
+Peel, chop and mix everything, and it is ready in minutes!

-Making guac was just the right and easy thing to do whenever we had people coming over, easily every other day.
+Making guac was just the right and easy thing to do whenever people came over, easily every other day.

-Nobody in Mexico will ever tell you that guacamole needs to have X ingredients or be made in a specific way; otherwise, it wouldn’t be authentic.
+Nobody in Mexico will ever tell you that guacamole needs to have X ingredients or be made specifically; otherwise, it wouldn’t be authentic.

-Of course, you need some essential ingredients like Avocado, Tomatoes and Limes outlined further in detail but don’t hesitate to find your sweet spot, more acid or less spicy.
+Of course, you need some essential ingredients like Avocado, Tomatoes, and Limes outlined further in detail, but please don’t hesitate to find your sweet spot, more acid or less spicy.

 A Good Guacamole is supposed to be easy to make and rich in flavor.
 Plain and simple.
 It’s a blend of a few high-quality ingredients with flavors transported by the tremendous healthy fat of avocadoes melding together beautifully and unctuously.